W. Eugene Page

-W. Eugene Page was an early 20th-century performing artist who made records with Victor.
+Walter Eugene Page (13 May 1876 – 26 May 1922) was an early 20th-century American performing artist who made records with Victor.
 He was considered a virtuoso on the mandolin, and played marimbaphone, banjo and mandola as well.

-He toured with his performing company, The Eugene Page concert company as part of the Chautauqua movement.
+He toured with his performing company, The Eugene Page concert company, as part of the Chautauqua movement.
 Members included Page on mandolin; Florence Phelps McCune also on mandolin; Emma McDonald, violincello, and Signor Innocenrio Zito, harp.